HARVEST: Contemporary Craft Fair Programme

 12pm – 12:30pm, Saturday 18 October 2025

-Transforming designs from cotton to gold, Ebba Goring will bring samples and models to illustrate her making process.
-Hear about the inspiration behind her work for HARVEST, her approach to material sourcing and love of textile skills that are passed down from generation to generation.
+Transforming designs from cotton to gold, Ebba Goring brought samples and models to illustrate her making process.
+Attendees heard about the inspiration behind her work for HARVEST, her approach to material sourcing and love of textile skills that are passed down from generation to generation.

 Price: Free